Accenture/mercury/guides/CHAPTER-5.md

 If your application does not require additional startup logic, you may just print a greeting message.

-The `AppStarter.main()` statement in the "main" method is used when you want to start your application within the IDE.
+The `AutoStart.main()` statement in the "main" method is used when you want to start your application within the IDE.
 You can "right-click" the main method and select "run".

 You can also build and run the application from command line like this: